 Lynn says she uses this same recipe for Hamburger Buns.
 For hamburger buns, you scoop out a larger amount of dough, of course, and you might have to bake them slightly longer than directed.
 Note that Lynn is also the author of The Gluten-Free Baking Mix Cookbook, which many have found to be a great gluten-free cookbook.

-~ Seeded Vegan Buns from Free Range Cookies ~ gluten free, dairy free, egg free, vegan
+~ Overnight Rolls from Free Range Cookies ~ gluten free, rice free, corn free (if you use xanthan gum that is corn free), nut free dairy free, egg free, vegetarian, vegan

-~ Soft Gluten-Free Hamburger Buns from Petite Allergy Treats ~ gluten free, with dairy-free, vegan option
+~ Soft Gluten-Free Hamburger Buns from Petite Allergy Treats ~ gluten free, corn free (if you use guar gum option or xanthan gum that is corn free, nut free, with dairy-free, vegan option

 Laura says: “I can’t tell you just how good these are.
 They are soft and springy.
 They don’t fall apart with slicing.
 They don’t disintegrate into a pile of crumbs in your mouth.
 These will even last up to a week, without drying out!”

-Grain-Free Hamburger Rolls, Hot Dog Rolls, and Sandwich Rolls
+Best Grain-Free Hamburger Rolls Recipes, Plus Hot Dog Roll and Sandwich Roll Recipes

-~ Brazilian Cheese Bread (Pao de Quejo) Rolls from Gluten Free Gobsmacked ~ gluten free, grain free, vegetarian
+~ Brazilian Cheese Bread (Pao de Quejo) Rolls from Gluten Free Gobsmacked ~ gluten free, grain free (including rice free, corn free), nut free, xanthan gum free, sugar free, vegetarian

 You can use Kate’s recipe—the original Chebe, if you will—to make rolls of any size (and even pizza crust).
 She shared: “I made a batch of these cheesy biscuits for my parents who had never had them before.
 As the bread baked, I laid out the leftover Jalapeno Popper Dip, some ham and turkey slices, some sprouts and spinach, some cucumber slices etc. Basically whatever would make for great sandwich fixings.”